 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

-Eggplants serve a wallop of nutrition to your little ones and although they aren’t quite popular in kids’ meal plans, they are a stellar addition to nutritious diets.
+Eggplants serve a wallop of nutrition, and although they aren’t quite popular among kids’, they are a stellar addition to nutritious diets.
 The humble eggplant is rich in Vitamin A, folate, and gut-healthy fibre, all of which contribute to your baby’s growth and development.
-Plus they are packed with Vitamin K and calcium- two nutrients which are the building blocks of strong and sturdy bones.
+Plus they are packed with Vitamin K and calcium, which are the building blocks of strong and sturdy bones.